FREQUENTLY ASKED QUESTIONS

 Tell your healthcare provider about any side effect that bothers you or that does not go away.

-These are not all the side effects with INCRUSE.
-Ask your healthcare provider or pharmacist for more information.
+These are not all the possible side effects of INCRUSE.

 Store INCRUSE at room temperature between 68°F and 77°F (20°C and 25°C).
 Keep in a dry place away from heat and sunlight.